savonet/book/workflow.md

 TODO: example of Youtube output, we should work out native ffmpeg youtube output

+actually we should only give a simple example here (say a static image) and defer more fancy stuff to [the dedicated chapter](#chap:video).

 ### Encode once, output multiple times

 TODO: explain how to encode in mp3 and output both in a file and to Icecast without re-encoding

 Testing and monitoring
 ----------------------